 In the foothills of California, when there is water, it comes cascading down the canyons only to be captured by reservoirs and frugally drained into its rivers like the Lower American on its way to the sea.
 There is a constant push to stay moving or risk losing ground.

 In the past couple of weeks, I have been taking trips up some California rivers and then back down again.
 For me, it's always challenging way for me to spend some time on the river without the bother of having to a shuttle.
 I ascended the waterway much like climbing up an assemblage of stairs.
-I'd crisscrossed the river's surface while paddling upstream, staying its inside, feeling the water pushing my boat backwards.
+I'd crisscrossed the river's surface while paddling upstream, staying its inside, feeling the water pushing my boat backward.
 Rapids or fast water are hurdles along the way, however just above them are gentle pools to explore.

 Scientists say that the sound of running water motivates the beaver to build.
 Something in the noise the churning water tells them to construct a dam.
-For them it's the sound to make progress.
-For me it's the call to "Hikayak" My paddling partner Carly Mariani's invented the term, a combination of hiking and kayaking, when I took her on several mile trip up the North Fork of the American River.
-I'm sure she expected a simple cruise, but ended up ascending much of the river by foot, before getting a fun trip back down.
+For them, it's the sound to make progress.
+For me, it's the call to "Hikayak" My paddling partner Carly Mariani's invented the term, a combination of hiking and kayaking when I took her on several mile trip up the North Fork of the American River.
+I'm sure she expected a simple cruise but ended up ascending much of the river by foot, before getting a fun trip back down.

 At the narrowest point of the rapid, I locked my boat against the eddies, a relative calm where the main current flows reverse, I climbed out of my kayak and push it through the fast water or leaning forward into the stream, I lash a bow line to the boat and waded through the water pulling my kayak behind me.
 It's a rocky trek through the fast-moving stream to the pool above.
 Water shoes are a must.
 Footing was uneven and slippery.